snyk-playground/cx-tools/snyk-config-scaffolding/README.md

     --template_org_id="<your-template-org-id>"

-Note that the template_org_id is optional.
+Note that the template_org_id and api_ver are optional.
 ````

 # Snyk-Org-Id